 Can Homeschoolers take GCSE Art

 Art GCSE is very difficult for homeschoolers to access.
 Some of the GCSEs and IGCSEs are not available to private candidates and those that are require coursework and a supervised art assessment.
-A small number of exam centres work with a tutor in order to offer it so it can be worth asking around locally.
+A small number of exam centres work with a tutor in order to offer it and they are listed in this post on GCSE courses.

 Can Homeschoolers take Food Technology

 Unfortunately, the requirement for a practical assessment of cooking skills means GCSE Food Technology isn’t an option for most private candidates.
-A few cookery schools do offer it in partnership with an exam centre though so it is worth asking locally.
+A few cookery schools do offer it in partnership with an exam centre and they are listed in this post about GCSE courses.

 Technology Triumphs does offer NCFE levels 1 and 2 in both cake decorating and cookery, by distance learning.